hm-lang/core/proposals/README.md

 ## singletons

-Defining a singleton class is quite easy, using the `singleton` function.
-Like `extend`, this goes after a `lowerCamelCase` or `UpperCamelCase` declaration with `:=`, and any arguments inside of `singleton` are the parent classes that the singleton extends.
-Standard singletons use `UpperCamelCase` since they are defining the variable and what it does:
+Defining a singleton class is quite easy, simply by instantiating a class when you define it with trailing `()` (which may include arguments you need to instantiate):

 ```
-AwesomeService := singleton(parentClass1, parentClass2, #(etc.)#) {
+AwesomeService := allOf[parentClass1, parentClass2, #(etc.)#] {
     UrlBase := "http://my/website/address.bazinga"
     ::get(Id: string): awesomeData
         Json := Http get("$(My UrlBase)/awesome/$(Id)")
         return awesomeData(Json)
-}
+}()
 ```

-Using `lowerCamelCase` on the LHS actually defines an abstract singleton.
+Using `@singleton lowerCamelCase` on the LHS defines an abstract singleton.
 These are useful when you want to be able to grab an instance of the concrete child-class but only through the parent class reference.

 ```
 ### screen.hm ###
+@singleton
-screen := singleton() {
+screen := {
     ;;draw(Image, Vector2): null
     ;;clear(Color := color Black)
 }
 ### implementation/sdl-screen.hm ###
-# TODO: we probably can convert `singleton(\/../screen screen)` -> `singleton(\/../screen)`
+# TODO: we probably can convert `\/../screen screen` -> `\/../screen`
-#       where we're requesting the class name of a file that's named correctly.  similar for `extend(Hm)`, etc.
+#       where we're requesting the class name of a file that's named correctly.
-SdlScreen := singleton(\/../screen screen) {
+SdlScreen := \/../screen screen {
     ;;draw(Image, Vector2): null
         # actual implementation code:
         My SdlSurface draw(Image, Vector2)

     ;;clear(Color := color Black)
         My SdlSurface clear(Color)
-}
+}()
 ### some-other-file.hm ###
 # this is an error if we haven't imported the sdl-screen file somewhere:
 Screen; screen